Deutsche Bank, JP Morgan reject ringfencing units

-KOENIGSTEIN Germany Jan 22 The chief executives of Deutsche Bank and JP Morgan have both rejected the idea of splitting off trading operations from retail operations to make banks safer.
+KOENIGSTEIN, Germany The chief executives of Deutsche Bank (DBKGn.DE) and JP Morgan (JPM.N) have both rejected the idea of splitting off trading operations from retail operations to make banks safer.

 "You solve a problem that does not exist and you create a lot of new ones," he said in remarks embargoed for release on Tuesday.